LGBTQIA+ Resources

 • SAFE SPACE NOVA: Safe Space NOVA is dedicated to providing a safe, accepting, and supportive environment to combat social stigmas, bullying, and other challenges faced by LGBT youth.

-• QChatSpace: Online Community for LGBTQ+ Teens.
-Find and give support, have fun, connect around shared interests, and get good information.
+• QChatSpace: find and give support, have fun, connect around shared interests, and get good information.
 Chat with like-minded peers in live chats designed for you & by you, facilitated by folks who care.
-Learn more

-• Queer Kid Stuff is an LGBTQ+ and social justice website for kids and families.
+• Queer Kid Stuff is an LGBTQ+ and social justice website for younger children and families.
 The site includes links to helpful resources, videos, and more.
-You can learn more about the site by watching Lindsay Amer’s TED Talk HERE
+You can learn more about the site by watching Lindsey Amer's TED Talk.

 Seniors and Older Adult Specific